LX-doctorAI1/GSKET/README.md

 - IU dataset from [here](https://iuhealth.org/find-medical-services/x-rays)
 - MIMIC-CXR dataset from [here](https://physionet.org/content/mimic-cxr-jpg/2.0.0/)
+- we also release the auxiliary data file of the iu dataset which may needed in the preprocessing stage

 ## Folder Structure
 - config : setup training arguments and data path